Finish ahead of par

 - Complete a minimum of 120 credits with at least 48 hours at the upper division (3000-4000 level).

 - Earn a minimum cumulative GPA of 2.0 for all coursework attempted at FGCU.

-- Complete common prerequesits with a grade of C or better.
+- Complete common prerequisites with a grade of C or higher.

 - At least 30 of the last 60 credits must be earned at FGCU.